Shag (film)

-Shag (also known as Shag: The Movie) is a 1989 American comedy film starring Bridget Fonda, Phoebe Cates, Annabeth Gish, Page Hannah, Jeff Yagher and Scott Coffey.
-Directed by Zelda Barron, the film features Carolina shag dancing and was produced in cooperation with the South Carolina Film Commission.
+Shag (also known as Shag: The Movie) is a 1988 teen romantic comedy film directed by Zelda Barron and starring Phoebe Cates, Scott Coffey, Bridget Fonda, Annabeth Gish, Page Hannah, Robert Rusler, and Tyrone Power Jr. The film features Carolina shag dancing and was produced in cooperation with the South Carolina Film Commission.
 The soundtrack album was on Sire/Warner Bros.
 Records.

+An international co-production between the United States and the United Kingdom, the film was released in the UK on August 12, 1988, by Palace Pictures and in the US on July 21, 1989, by Hemdale Film Corporation.

 Plot

-Four teenage girlfriends escape their middle-class parents for a few days in 1963 for an adventure in Myrtle Beach, South Carolina, the big spring festival promises a dance contest, beer blasts, and many cute boys.
+Four teenage girlfriends escape their middle-class parents for a few days in 1963 for an adventure in Myrtle Beach, South Carolina.
+The big summer festival promises a dance contest, beer blasts, and many cute boys.

-Carson McBride is engaged to Harley, the boring son of a business man; Melaina Buller is a restless preacher's daughter; Luanne Clatterbuck is a conservative senator's daughter; and Caroline Carmichael, "Pudge", is self-conscious about her weight.
-They stay at Luanne's parents vacation home.
+Carson McBride is engaged to Harley, the boring son of a businessman; Melaina Buller is a restless preacher's daughter; Luanne Clatterbuck is the daughter of a conservative senator; and Caroline Carmichael, nicknamed "Pudge,” is self-conscious about her weight.
+They stay at Luanne's parents’ vacation home.

 At a club, Melaina hooks up and leaves with a guy in his car.
 She then gets attacked and covered in shaving cream by two local girls.
-Earlier overhearing them talking about a beauty contest, she said she'd enter and beat them.
-Carson and Pudge hang out with Buzz and Chip, while Luanne is trying to escape another.
+Earlier, overhearing them talking about a beauty contest, she said she'd enter and beat them.
+Carson and Pudge hang out with Buzz and Chip, while Luanne is trying to escape another boy.

-At the car-hop, Buzz flirts with Carson, ignoring that she's engaged and she is drawn to him.
+At the car-hop, Buzz flirts with Carson, ignoring that she's engaged, and she is drawn to him.
 Pudge offers to teach Chip the shag, and he grudgingly relents.

-When the girls get home, Carson calls her fiancé, telling him she's at Myrtle Beach, but not that she went out with another.
+When the girls return to their Myrtle Beach home base, Carson calls her fiancé, telling him she's at Myrtle Beach, but not that she went out with another guy.

-Chip arrives when Pudge is not ready, but she is pleased and they begin the dance lessons.
+Chip arrives before Pudge is ready, but she is pleased, and they begin the dance lessons.

 Buzz wakes Carson dangling a fly fishing lure in her face, asking her to go fishing.
-She insists nothing will ever happen between them, he agrees, saying they should just be friends.
-Melaina begins practicing her beauty pageant dance routine, but when Luanne walks in on her, she convinces her into giving a speech from Gone with the Wind instead.
+She insists nothing will ever happen between them, and he agrees, saying they should just be friends.

+Melaina begins practicing her beauty pageant dance routine, but when Luanne walks in on her, she convinces her to instead recite lines from Gone with the Wind.

 Fishing, Carson and Buzz begin to get closer, while Chip and Pudge ask each other questions about sex and relationships.
-Buzz doesn't believe Carson will marry Harley, and makes her confront her beliefs and rules.
+Buzz doesn't believe Carson will marry Harley, and leads her to confront her beliefs and rules.

 The girls later watch Melaina in the contest.
-She loses to Suette because Luanne made her be a more modest contestant; she wins doing a dance routine in a bikini.
-Harley arrives during the contest so Carson hides, while Luanne seeks him out.
-Melaina gets Luanne to use her daddy's name as a Senator to invite Jimmy Valentine to the house for a small party, which gets out of control.
+She loses to Suette because Luanne encouraged her to be a more modest contestant; she wins doing a dance routine in a bikini.
+Harley arrives during the contest, so Carson hides, while Luanne seeks him out.
+Melaina gets Luanne to mention her senator father’s name in inviting Jimmy Valentine to the house for a small party, which gets out of control.